alexyy802/waifucord/docs/migrating_to_async.rst

 .. _migrating-running:

-Running the Client
+Running the Bunny
 --------------------

-In earlier versions of discord.py, ``client.run()`` was a blocking call to the main thread that called it.
+In earlier versions of senpai.py, ``bunny.run()`` was a blocking call to the main thread that called it.
 In v0.10.0 it is still a blocking call but it handles the event loop for you.
-However, in order to do that you must pass in your credentials to :meth:`Client.run`.
+However, in order to do that you must pass in your credentials to :meth:`Bunny.run`.

 Basically, before:

 .. code-block:: python3

-    client.login('token')
+    bunny.login('token')
-    client.run()
+    bunny.run()

 After:

 .. code-block:: python3

-    client.run('token')
+    bunny.run('token')

 .. warning::

-    Like in the older ``Client.run`` function, the newer one must be the one of the last functions to call.
+    Like in the older ``Bunny.run`` function, the newer one must be the one of the last functions to call.
 This is because the function is **blocking**.
-Registering events or doing anything after :meth:`Client.run` will not execute until the function returns.
+Registering events or doing anything after :meth:`Bunny.run` will not execute until the function returns.

 This is a utility function that abstracts the event loop for you.
 There's no need for